 A Dove ad for VisibleCare Creme Body Wash has come under criticism for sending a mixed message.
 The models in the ad feature a curvy black woman, a Latina and a slim white woman.
 The weight/skin color transition is inferred - intentionally or not - with "before" and "after" references.
 The "before" above the black model is on a large panel showing cracked skin - "after" above the white model shows smooth, perfect skin.

 The tagline could be "get-whiter-and-slimmer with Dove Body Wash!"
 On the face of it, a ridiculous suggestion because the Body Wash isn't a skin-lightening product.
-Nonetheless the ad could be interpreted that way by a consumer unfamiliar with the product.
+Nonetheless the ad could be interpreted that way.

 A Dove spokesperson denied there is anything racist going on in the ad:

 All three women are intended to demonstrate the "after" product benefit.
 We do not condone any activity or imagery that intentionally insults any audience.'

 Okay, but how come the designers of the ad and the people who approved it failed to see the potential for misunderstanding?
 It's a mixed message at best.
 If all three models demonstrate the "after" look, why weren't they placed in a different order to avoid negative perceptions?

 It is a stretch to call the ad racist, but the set-up lays it open to the charge.